-There is also an introduction to basic vehicle maintenance included in the Accident Prevention Course.
-Students will be shown how to check washer fluid, oil, and other car fluids.
+There is also an introduction to basic vehicle maintenance included in the Accident Prevention Course including discussion and videos on how to check washer fluid, oil, and other car fluids.
 The differences between summer and winter fluids, such as coolant and windshield washer fluid, and how & when to replace these fluids are more important than you would think.
 Do you know how to change a flat or the difference between summer and winter tires?

-All of these components come together and provide an on-road course that offers the chance to experience advanced driving scenarios in a safe and controlled environment.
+All of these components come together and provide a course that offers the chance to discuss advanced driving scenarios in a safe and controlled environment.
 Many of these scenarios are developed to simulate how to respond in emergencies like hydroplaning or a blown tire, and can be beneficial for both new and experienced drivers when it comes to accident prevention.

 *GST and ICBC fees are not included in our Car Training pricing